frowenz/album-collage-generator/README.md

     If `--reverse` is specified, the images will be sorted in descending order.

+    By default, the images are arranged in a circular formation.
+If you want to arrange them from side to side or to double sort them (e.g., sort top to bottom by brightness and then left to right by hue), you will have to poke around in the code.
+The relevant lights all begin with:

+        # Change Me:

-5. Your final output will be saved as `collage.jpg`.
+6. Your final output will be saved as `collage.jpg`.

 ## Notes

-Occasionally, there might be duplicate albums, especially when it comes to deluxe versions of albums.
+Occasionally, there might be duplicate albums covers.
+This mainly occurs when there exists both a regular and deluxe version of album.

 In order to get left and right sorting, you will have to poke around in the code.
 It is mostly a matter of uncommenting and commenting lines.